 With 84% of sales reps saying they achieve their quotas once an effective sales enablement strategy is inplace, the road to retention is much clearer.
 Sales reps who achieve their quotas not only make the company more money, but tend to stick around for a while.

 Conversely, a struggling sales team can also indicate a disconnect between the sales and marketing departments, which is a crucial component to any strong digital sales enablement process.
 To get the most “bang for their buck”, organizations should be engaging their marketing teams in virtually every facet of the company’s sales enablement strategy.
 Surveys have found that sales teams who work closely with marketing see 41% greater growth in reaching their quotas.

 In many cases, sales teams simply lack the time and resources to do their jobs effectively.
 Great digital sales enablement content should include flawless access to training, playbooks, sales messaging, white papers, case studies, and other resources that enable SDRs to quickly access information and close deals faster.

 How to get ahead

 As prospects continue to self-educate more than ever, your sales teams need ongoing training and education to stay one step ahead to solve for buyers’ pain points.
-Spekit is the always-on, digital learning companion that integrates flawlessly into your tools and programs and enhances your digital sales enablement efforts.
+Spekit is the always-on, digital adoption platform and learning companion that integrates flawlessly into your tools and programs and enhances your digital sales enablement efforts.
 We make it easier than ever for your employees to truly adopt the apps and platforms they use every day through digital enablement – the crossroad of digital adoption and sales enablement.
 If you’re ready to embrace the future of learning at work, let’s chat today!